Yanasants/life_expectancy_eda/Readme.md

 Observations:

 - India was the country with largest population diffence in and out of top 10 most populous contries;
-- Only Ethiopia and Congo Democratic Republic are part of top 10 countries with most population difference and are not between the most populous ones.
+- Only Ethiopia and Congo Democratic Republic are part of top 10 countries with most population difference and are not between the most populous ones;
 - Mexico and Russian Federation are between top 10 most populous contries but are not between the ones with most population difference.